meadsteve/meadsteve.github.io/_posts/2022-09-12-making-python-fast-for-free.markdown

 ## Testing the compiled code

-As part of my workflow I have a short feedback loop running the unit tests and mypy.
-These give me relatively good confidence that the code will compile and work as I expect, and I don't need to execute the compile step whist I develop which helps keep the feedback cycle short.
+As part of my workflow I continuously run the unit tests and mypy.
+These give me relatively good confidence that the code will compile and work as I expect.
+Meaning I don't need to execute the compile step whist I develop which helps keep the feedback cycle short.

-However, despite this before I merge code I still want to make sure that the compiled library does behave in the same way.
+However, despite these checks, I still want to make sure that the compiled library does behave in the same way before merging any code.
 I use another github action to check this which runs on PRs.
 It builds the compiled wheel, installs it, then runs the test suite against it.

 ```yaml
 {% raw %}